 Getting a your beauty sleep is important for anybody.
 This is especially true for parents.
 It takes a lot of energy to keep yourself from losing your damn mind during a 4-hour marathon of Dora the Explorer.
 The least your little brats could do is go the fuck to sleep.
 When they don’t, I hope these tips will help you to find a little peace and quiet for yourself.

 What are your tips for getting your kids to shut up at night?
 Are you completely disturbed by this tongue in cheek post?
 Have you seen the video that I posted below (the book starts at 0:50)?
-Are you interested in owning a copy of the book yourself?
 Leave us your comments below…and don’t forget to subscribe to our feed before you go!